 Olympic Insignia Protection Act 1987 allow us, under certain circumstances, to seize goods that infringe trade marks, copyright and protected Olympic insignia.

 If you are the owner of a trade mark, a copyright work or licensed user of Olympic insignia, protecting your Intellectual Property (IP) through the border measures available will allow us to seize goods that infringe your IP rights if they are detected at the time of importation.
 To protect IP rights from counterfeit, pirated or unauthorised importation, the owner, or in some cases an authorised user, must have a Notice of Objection in place with us.

 Notice of Objection

 Notice of Objection is a legal document that allows us to seize imported goods that infringe trade marks, copyright or Olympic insignia.

-A Notice of Objection under the Trade Marks Act or Copyright Act is valid for two years, and four years under the Olympic Insignia Protection Act.
+A Notice of Objection under the Trade Marks Act, Copyright Act, or Olympic Insignia Protection Act is valid for four years.
 These Notices can be re-lodged to ensure ongoing protection.
 If the Notice is no longer required, the owner can withdraw it at any time.
 Separate Notices are required for trade marks, copyright and Olympic insignia.